 It’s kind of fitting that a teapot sang the words “tale as old as time” in Beauty and the Beast.
-The tale of tea in human history is almost as old as time, or at least as old as 2737 B.C.
+The tale of tea around the world is almost as old as time, or at least as old as 2737 B.C.

 According to a widely accepted legend, tea was first discovered by Chinese emperor Shennong when a dried leaf fell into his cup.
 He decided hot water tasted a lot better with a bit of extra flavor, and the rest was history.